 We are an educational and environmental, not-for-profit organization, aimed at helping communities thrive in practical ways.
 Our mission is to foster both a clearer awareness of the interrelationship of all life on earth and to find practical means to sustain life.
 This short video captures the essence of our work:

 We center our efforts most often within the Hudson Valley while incorporating global, national and local perspectives.
 Our programs include awards, forums, conferences, publications, public meetings and service projects.
-Embraced by the neutral and supportive venue of Mohonk Mountain House, our attendees collectively brainstorm and use their diverse viewpoints and experiences to develop solutions to problematic issues.
+Embraced by the neutral and supportive venue of Mohonk Mountain House, our attendees use their diverse viewpoints and experiences to brainstorm and develop practical solutions to problematic issues.

 Collaborating to Fight Food Insecurity

 Seven years ago, a [Mohonk Consultations] forum on food insecurity at the Mohonk Mountain House brought together the executive directors of Family of Woodstock and the Rondout Valley Growers Association (RVGA).
 That meeting, between an organization that works with the food insecure and an organization that works with farmers, marked the beginning of a partnership that today is making a difference in the Hudson Valley by bringing fresh local food where it is needed most.

 This year, [ 2016] with the opening of food distribution centers across the Ulster County, connections between farmers and the food insecure are being streamlined in an innovative new way.
 More than 20,000 people in Ulster County are food insecure, including one in five children… Read More…